21 Aug Disrupting Gender Inequality in Call Centers

 Why Fewer Female Executives?

-Women are still automatically associated with family rather than business, with emotion rather than competence, with compliance rather than achievement.
-Women often sacrifice getting ahead for being liked feeling the social and monetary repercussions of not being liked go beyond poverty.
+Women are associated with family more than business, with emotion over competence, with compliance instead of achievement.
+Women sacrifice getting ahead to be liked.
+There is a belief that social and monetary repercussions of not being liked go beyond poverty.
 This is especially true for minority women who often have greater obstacles.

 According to this Stanford piece: